Enjoy 20% MORE Caviar FREE with Code: 20MORE

 This is how you've likely seen Wagyu cooked in video tutorials and footage of high-end kitchens.

 The griddle offers a perfect, even surface for cooking smaller and more delicate cuts of Wagyu beef.
-Consider investing in one for your stove or buying a standalone unit if you plan to cook more Wagyu moving forward.
+Consider investing in one for your stove.
+You can also buy a standalone unit if you plan to cook more Wagyu moving forward.

 This approach is similar to pan-searing, and minimal action is needed on your part.
 Just let the beef cook slowly on either side for about three minutes each, letting the griddle do all the work.